John Olerud turns 55 today.

 Someone had to go after the Jays having Carter, Delgado, and Olerud for two seasons.
 Delgado wasn’t making much money and had a great career ahead of him, and Carter was Cito’s favourite.
 However, Cito didn’t like John, thinking he wasn’t aggressive enough at the plate, among other things.
 Also, Olerud’s 1993 caused expectations that he didn’t match in the three seasons since then.
 So the Jays ignored that Olerud was younger, a better fielder, and a far better hitter than Carter and decided to trade him.

-Baseball-Reference has Olerud at 6’5” and 220 pounds, I don’t remember him being that big, but I guess my memory is wrong.
+Baseball Reference has Olerud at 6’5” and 220 pounds, I don’t remember him being that big, but I guess my memory is wrong.
 John had the picture-perfect left-handed swing and a terrific eye at the plate.
-He was good with the glove, winning 3 Gold Gloves during his years as a Mariner.
+He was good with the glove, winning 3 Gold Gloves as a Mariner.
 He likely should have won a Gold Glove or two when he was a Jay, but such is life.

 Matt wrote about how John hit better after leaving the Jays (even considering his one big season).
 It may have been due to Cito’s insistence that he become a pull hitter when it seems his strength was to hit foul line to foul line.
-Cito’s hitting philosophy was good for some players, less good for others.
+Cito’s hitting philosophy was suitable for some players but less good for others.